 For example, the Committee should assess carefully the causes and impact of the weakening commercial and industrial bases of older Eastern and Northern cities.
-On the basis of a study of the dynamics of economic change in these hard-pressed cities, the Committee should develop a strategy to harness Federal resources and encourage private sector action to reduce unemployment and emeliorate the problems caused by industrial and commercial relocation.
+On the basis of a study of the dynamics of economic change in these hard-pressed cities, the Committee should develop a strategy to harness Federal resources and encourage private sector action to reduce unemployment and ameliorate the problems caused by industrial and commercial relocation.
 This strategy would address the problems of obsolescence of urban industrial plants and the shifts in transportation patterns which have adversely affected central cities in general and older Northeastern urban centers in particular.
-This study would also have to assess the impact of changing life style preferences, and the implications of fuel and labor cost differentials.

-Second, the Committee should explore the complicated inter-relationship of center cities and their outlying suburbs, including the demographic trends which have concentrated low-skilled, relatively immobile and often minority populations in the central cities, while more affluent households have migrated outward.
+Second, the Committee should explore the complicated interrelationship of center cities and their outlying suburbs, including the demographic trends which have concentrated low-skilled, relatively immobile and often minority populations in the central cities, while more affluent households have migrated outward.
 It has been charged, for example, that suburban dwellers often reap employment and cultural benefits from living near a city, but resist contributing to its maintenance.
-The Committee should examine this hypothesis and consider whether economic and social burdens and benefits should be more equitably distributed.